Noratrieb/crapderive/README.md

 ### `int 1`

 The interrupt 0 writes a string to standard output. `r0` contains the address of the string data.
 `r1` contains the length of the string.
-The string is encoded as `UTF-8`.
+The string is forwarded as raw bytes to the OS.
 After the interrupt completed, `r0` will contain a 0 if writing was successful, or a `1` if it failed.